RyanLua/InstaWebhooks/docs/source/installation.rst

 Using pip (recommended)
 -----------------------

 The recommended way to install is using `pip <https://pypi.org/project/pip/>`_.
-This allows for easy installation, upgrading, and installation.
+This allows for easy installation and upgrading.

 To install: